 Red is a universal color for "caution."

-Probably because it's the color of blood, red has been used for warning signs for centuries.
 This made it a natural choice for the official traffic light color for "stop."
 In fact, it's the only color that has remained consistent from the beginning stages of the development of stoplights.

 White used to be the color to indicate "go," but there were serious issues.